Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 #### Value class declaration

-> Note: as of Kotlin 1.5.0, user-defined value classes are an experimental feature.
-> There is, however, a number of value classes in Kotlin standard library.

 A class may be declared a **value** class by using `inline` or `value` modifier in its declaration.
 Value classes must adhere to the following limitations: